shymega/jvm-rs/README.md

 # jvm-rs

-A JVM implemented in Rust.
-With an emphasis on performance and safety.
+`jvm-rs` is an JVM implemented in Rust, with an emphasis on performance and safety.